How to containerize a Node.js Application

 One of the most commonly used tools to achieve containerization is, Docker.
-In a nutshell, Docker is a software (or a containerization platform), that provides abstraction of OS-level virtualization.
+In a nutshell, Docker is a software (or a containerization platform), that provides an abstraction of OS-level virtualization.
 These containers contain the real operating system, the software that you build along with all dependencies to run the software in a variable environment.
-In this blogpost, we’ll explore how to containerize a node.js application using Docker.
-But before that we need to break the app into binary – and for that very purpose, we’ll use StrongLoop Process Manager.
+In this blog post, we’ll explore how to containerize a node.js application using Docker.
+But before that, we need to break the app into binary – and for that very purpose, we’ll use StrongLoop Process Manager.

 If you’re a developer, get yourself a host-machine with Docker-Engine and Docker-Compose installed.
 And it goes without saying, that you need a node.js application to containerize a node.js app!

 While we’re at it, let’s take a look at some of the Docker components, since we’ll be using some of them in the subsequent processes.

 - Docker Daemon: used to manage docker containers on the host it runs

 - Docker CLI: used to command and communicate with the docker daemon

 - Docker Image Index: a repository (public or private) for docker image.